optionalCTF/gsuite-enum/readme.md

 # gSuite Enum
-A simple and straight forward tool used to enumerate existing users within gSuite email solutions.
+A simple and tool for enumerating email addresses of users within organisations that use GSuite.

 ## Usage
 ```